Supporting people to make decisions

 England and Wales

-Headway's booklet Mental capacity: Supporting decision making after brain injury has been written for anyone who lives in England and Wales and is concerned about another person's ability to make decisions.
+Headway's booklet Mental capacity: Supporting decision making after brain injury (PDF) has been written for anyone who lives in England and Wales and is concerned about another person's ability to make decisions.
 It explains the principles of the Mental Capacity Act, which can help you to assess the person's decision making ability.

 Information is also provided on applying to the Court of Protection, which may be necessary in order to make decisions on their behalf.
 It explains how you can ask the Court of Protection to make a single decision, appoint you as a deputy to manage a series of linked decisions, or become an appointee to manage their welfare benefits.